-There is clearly a rising consciousness concerning the need for civil protection and a proper readiness after the 2021 Floods in the south of BEL.
+There is clearly a rising consciousness concerning the need for civil protection and proper readiness after the 2021 Floods in the south of BEL.
+In response to this disaster and in light of the multiplication of climate and environment hazards, the Council of Ministers decided to create a new independent center Cerac (Climate Risk Assessment Center).